 Driving time: 50 min.
 Distance covered: 46km

 I spent the morning walking along the mangrove walkway in Glenorchy.
 There was no one else on the trail and I had the place to myself.
 Not that we ever felt crowded in New Zealand.
 In fact, one of my favourite things about travelling in New Zealand was how few people there are around.

 We went for a drive to Klinoch – a very small village at the northern tip of Lake Wakatipu and then started making the slow way back to Queenstown.

 We have driven this road so many times, that it felt like home.
 We were all a little sad that it was our last drive along vis route.

 We spent the afternoon in Queenstown, sampling the restaurants and soaking up the last sights of this charming place.

 Overall, New Zealand is an incredibly beautiful country and it can take months to explore all the attractions on the South Island alone.
 But we felt we have seen some of the most spectacular spots in the short time that we had, and we were leaving with a dream of coming back to see the rest.

 Before you go

-New Zealand South Island is one of those rare destinations that is equally beautiful in any weather.
+New Zealand South Island road trip is one of those rare adventures that is equally beautiful in any weather.
 However, the weather can be quite unpredictable and you’ll be wise to pack a warm jacket, waterproof jacket and waterproof boots, especially if you are planning to visit Milford Sound.
 We visited in March and while it was t-shirt weather during the day, it could change very quickly to the point where I would wear a puffer jacket.